 Coventry Building Society | A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion. |

-Using our service gives you better control over the value of your Farnham Royal leasehold, as your property will be more valuable and saleable in respect of lease length should you decide to sell.
-The conveyancers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service gives you enhanced control over the value of your Farnham Royal leasehold, as your property will be more valuable and marketable in relation to the lease length should you decide to sell.
+The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.